 Focus and Scope

-The aims of Notaire is to provide a venue for academicians, researchers and practitioners for publishing the original research articles or review articles.
-The scope of the articles published in this journal deal with a broad range of topics related with Notary area, including:
+Notaire aims to provide a venue for academics, researchers, and practitioners to publish original research articles or review articles.
+The scope of articles published in this journal discusses notary law issues in the Asian region and developing countries, including but not limited to:

 - Family Law